imedan/AstroPAL_Coding_Workshop/README.md

 # General Advice

-Below is some general advice/resources we wanted to provide all of you incase you wanted to explore some more interesting packages/methods after the workshop!
+Below is some general advice/resources we wanted to provide all of you in case you wanted to explore some more interesting packages/methods after the workshop!

 ## Astronomy Python Packages